nathancarter/group-explorer/docs/visualizerLayout.md

 - **graphic**: the major component of the visualizer, a large graphic depicting the group according to the type of visualization
 - **splitter**: a thin bar to the right of the graphic; grab the splitter with the mouse to resize the graphic
 - **vert-container**: a flex container to arrange the controls and the help/reset buttons into a vertical stack
-- **controls**: functions to modify the visualization, such as modifying their arrangement or highlighting a subset
+- **controls**: visualizer-specific panels that control the visualization, perhaps modifying their arrangement or highlighting a subset
 - **help-reset**: buttons with the obvious functions

-These visual components are outlined in the following HTML snippet:
+These visual components are outlined in the following HTML snippet, from [visualizer.html](../visualizerFramework/visualizer.html):

 ```html
 <body class="vert">